jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 ---

-## The Abstract Spaces
+The previous section explained the 2 domains of reality as the physical and metaphysical.

 Reality is an effect of perception.

 Perception is a disturbance in a line in the aether or akasha, which is the substance for existence.
-This is because existence exists as a thought-projection of the Supreme Mind as the Brahman.
+This is because existence exists as a thought-projection of the Supreme Mind as the Brahman which we call the Supreme Entity.

-The resulting existence is called Brahma.
+The resulting existence is called Brahma including visible, invisible, and physical, metaphysical.

+{{< i s="/graphics/super/absolute.svg" a="The Absolute" c="The metaphysical domain is much much larger than the physical domain despite having no physical size" >}}

 For those who are allergic to religion and think that Brahma is a religious word, we can use the layman term **Totality of Existence**, or Existence with a capital 'e', instead.

-To isolate these ideas, we create 3 kinds of abstract spaces:
+To know Itself, the Absolute Entity expresses ideas and feelings which then converts Itself into the Supreme Entity with an abstract space for that expression.

+## The Abstract Spaces

+These abstract spaces are of 3 kinds:

-1. Existence Space
+1. **Existence Space**

-This is the Brahman as a single collective of all identities in Existence.
+This is the Supreme as a single collective of all identities in Existence.
 This is how the Supreme sees Itself.

+This is called:
+- Mahat in Hinduism
+- Viñana in Buddhism

+{{< youtube A2t6u6RHX0I >}}

-2. Identity Space.
+2. **Identity Space**

 This is each thought or identity of the Supreme within Existence.
 This is how the Supreme sees each Identity in isolation.

+This is called:
+- Manas in Buddhism
+- Aham in Hinduism

+{{< youtube wJ-FjkzCI3o >}}

-3. Perception Space
+3. **Perception Space**

 This is the space that results from the perception of the identities within Existence.
 This is how the identities see each other, without regard for the Supreme.

+This is called Citta in Buddhism and Hinduism.

+{{< youtube Nx9P2e2JVUc >}}

 ## Waves and Void

-The disturbances in the Supreme Mind manifests as waves.
+The expresions of the Supreme Entity manifest as disturbances as waves in Its Own abstract Mind.

-These disturbances are caused by the interaction of the 2 Forces of Positive and Negative, called Yang and Yin in Taoism, and Shiva and Shakti in Hinduism.
+These disturbances are caused by the interaction of the 2 Forces of Positive and Negative, called:
+- Yang and Yin in Taoism
+- Shiva and Shakti in Hinduism
+- Love and Strife in

  Again, for those who are allergic to religion, we use Positive and Negative instead.

 These waves create Existence.